 Meeting Dates planned so far for 2021 (to be held online)

-To book a place for any of these gatherings, which last around 90 minutes, please contact email@example.com or Sarah Tinker on firstname.lastname@example.org.
+To book your place for any of these events or to find out more about our activities, please contact Sarah Tinker on email@example.com or David Carter on firstname.lastname@example.org.
 We are a diverse group: everybody is welcome and no formal membership is necessary.

 Kensington Unitarians are pleased to have this alliance with the GreenSpirit national movement: ‘engaged spirituality for a living Earth’.
 We encourage individuals to join GreenSpirit, which costs £12 annually for an online subscription, or £24 to receive their excellent magazine by post twice yearly.